 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This summer 2020 course is for students with IELTS (Academic) for UKVI 6.5 (with all sub-scores at 5.5 or higher) who have a course entry requirement of IELTS 7.0.
+The 10-week course is for students with IELTS (Academic) 6.5 overall (with all sub-scores at 5.5 or higher) who have a course entry requirement of IELTS 7.0 overall.

 Applicants who have Pearson Test of English Academic must have a minimum score of 62 overall with at least 51 in all sub-scores.

 Applicants for the on campus course will need to ensure that they take the IELTS (Academic) for UKVI test or the Pearson Test of English Academic UKVI test.

 Students who are taking the online pre-sessional course and who are not planning to travel to the UK can use a TOEFL iBT or the non-UKVI version of IELTS (Academic) or Pearson Test of English Academic to meet our entry requirements.

 The online and on campus courses will: